|

 districts having an even number of seats can, with

-Victoria's change to proportional representation for
+Victoria's change to proportional representation

-such districts, demonstrate the problem there, and
+for such districts, demonstrate the problem there,

-Victoria's ad hoc restructuring of electoral
+and Victoria's ad hoc restructuring of

-districts can institute this problem, if the need
+electoral districts can institute this problem, if

+understood.
 See also Proportional

 Representation for Municipal Councils.

-Origin of the Senate Problem: The
+Origin of the Senate Problem:

-table below illustrates the problem with even
+The Table above illustrates the problem with even

 numbers of places to be filled.
 See paragraph, in A